NUWCDIVNPT/stig-manager/README.md

 The technologies used by the Classic version have been abandoned and the Project's intent is to use this version for reference while modernizing the API and refactoring the UI.

-## Orchestration documents
+## Docker orchestration documents
-- The [orchestration and initialization steps](./docker/README.md) for STIG Manager Classic
+- Please read the [orchestration and initialization steps](./docker/README.md) for STIG Manager Classic